 At FLYTE, our goal isn’t just to send a student on a trip abroad, we believe that these experiences have the power to transform lives.
 We sent our first school abroad two years ago and want to update you on our FLYTE Alumni.
 For the first installment of our Alumni Profile series, we want you to meet Kaleb.
 He traveled with the BEST Academy as part of FLYTE’s inaugural trip in 2016 to Mexico.
-Kaleb’s now a Sophomore at Depauw University pursuing a double major in Political Science and Africana Studies.
+Kaleb’s now a Senior at Depauw University pursuing a double major in Political Science and Africana Studies.
 We’re incredibly honored to share his story.

 How has your trip to Mexico impacted your life?

 Traveling internationally better informed me not only as a young adult, but as a global citizen.
 The experiences I have had traveling internationally during high school made me more competitive when applying for college and expanded my social consciousness.
 I can say that I now am more willing to interact with people of diverse backgrounds.

 The conversations I had with my host mother in Mexico.
 I talked to her all the time from driving me to school to dinner with her family.

 Where have you travelled since your trip to Mexico?

 This past January, I traveled to South Africa to study race relations and economic inequality post Apartheid.
 I visited Johannesburg, Durban, and Cape Town.

 Next January I will be traveling to the Netherlands.

 What are some travel tips you’d share with someone traveling for the first time?